ajroach42/ajroach42.github.io/_posts/2018-02-13-we-bought-a-house.md

 published: true
 title: 'We bought a House! '
 ---
 [As previously mentioned, I'm moving](http://ajroach42.com/life-and-work-in-2018/)!
 If you haven't read that earlier post, that's okay!
 It's long, and some stuff has changed.
 This one has all the gorey details and currently accurate information.
+I'm moving to Georgia.
+We'll be in the mountains.
+I'm pumped.

 ## The Short Version